manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 So far, I have been using Windows 11 for roughly one day after finishing the installation and honestly, so far, I really like it.
-The rough edges outlined above were thankfully resolveable with some tweaking and, with all those rough edges being smoothed, Windows 11 is, so far, quite enjoyable.
+The rough edges outlined above were thankfully resolvable with some tweaking and, with all those rough edges being smoothed, Windows 11 is, so far, quite enjoyable.
 Something that I really appreciate is the new design language.
 It is often dismissed online ("who cares about design?"), but I personally really adore it, especially considering that I am using it nearly on a daily basis - I want it to look good!
-It also does feel faster than my previous Windows 10 installation, but that might also be attributeable to the reset itself.
+It also does feel faster than my previous Windows 10 installation, but that might also be attributable to the reset itself.
 A fresh Windows 10 setup would most likely also have caused a noticeable performance improvement.

 One thing that I'm eager to test in the near future is the Windows Subsystem for Android.
-I did install the necessary components but, like many other users, am failing at the moment at the Amazon Store's login screen which keeps reappearing after a successful signin.
+I did install the necessary components but, like many other users, am failing at the moment at the Amazon Store's login screen which keeps reappearing after a successful sign in.
 I'll see if I can somehow fix this in the near future.